Blake-Madden/Wisteria-Dataviz/README.md

 - Mouse- and keyboard-enabled zooming
 - Data [importing](ImportingData.md) (CSV or tab-delimited files) support
 - A dataset interface, which allows for easily connecting data to most graphs
-  - Includes support for continuous, categorical, and ID columns
+  - Includes support for continuous, categorical, date, and ID columns
 - Can handle [HiDPI](HiDPI.md) displays
 - Uses high-quality `wxGraphicsContext` for rendering (also uses Direct2D on Microsoft Windows, if available)
 - [Image](Images.md) support, including the ability to use an image as a plot background or a stipple brush for bar charts